 For Certificate Programs, written notification of cancellation must be received two weeks prior to the first certificate session to obtain a refund ($50.00 administrative fee will be retained).
 Refunds after that date will not be made, though you may transfer your paid registration to another individual prior to the start of the program.

-To request a refund for all other courses, participants must contact email@example.com.
+To request a refund for all other courses, participants must contact firstname.lastname@example.org.
 We must receive a written statement via email in order to confirm all cancellations.
 You will receive an email confirming your cancellation.
 Retain your cancellation confirmation to allow for a refund to be processed.
 A 100% refund will be issued for cancellations received at least 5 business days prior to the start of a program.
 No refund will be issued for cancellations received less than 5 business days prior to the start of a program.
+No refunds will be issued for self-paced courses if a participant has already accessed the course.

 The Office of Continuing Education reserves the right to cancel a program and will make every effort to notify registrants as quickly as possible.
 In these situations, a complete refund will be provided.